 RETREATING WITH TILOPA*

-22 SHORT POEMS, WRITTEN ON AN ANNUAL 4 WEEK SOLITARY
+A SELECTION OF SHORT POEMS, WRITTEN ON ANNUAL 4 WEEK SOLITARY

 MEDITATION CENTER, IN WEST BARNET, VERMONT

 “ why are Buddhists in retreat all the time;

 ………don’t we ever get to advance ? “

 * TILOPA 10thCentury Buddhist Meditation Master

 I spread sunflower seeds on the cabin porch.